Julia Child: The Julia Child Foundation

 In 1995, Child established The Julia Child Foundation for Gastronomy and Culinary Arts, a private charitable foundation to make grants to further her life's work.
 The Foundation, originally set up in Massachusetts, later moved to Santa Barbara, California, where it is now headquartered.
 Inactive until after Julia's death in 2004, the Foundation makes grants to other nonprofits.
-The grants support primarily gastronomy, the culinary arts and the further development of the professional food world, all matters of paramount importance to Julia Child during her lifetime.
+The grants support primarily gastronomy, the culinary arts, and the further development of the professional food world, all matters of paramount importance to Julia Child during her lifetime.
 The Foundation's website provides a dedicated page listing the names of grant recipients with a description of the organization and the grant provided by the Foundation.
-One of the grant recipients is Heritage Radio Network which covers the world of food, drink and agriculture.
+One of the grant recipients is Heritage Radio Network which covers the world of food, drink, and agriculture.

-Beyond making grants, the Foundation was also established to protect Child's legacy.
+Beyond making grants, the Foundation was also established to protect Child's legacy and intellectual property rights.
 Many of these rights are jointly held with other organizations like her publishers and the Schlesinger Library at The Radcliffe Institute at Harvard University.
 The Foundation has been active in protecting these posthumous rights.
 Child was opposed to endorsements, and the Foundation follows a similar policy regarding the use of her name and image for commercial purposes.

 Tributes and homages

 The Julia Child rose, known in the UK as the "Absolutely Fabulous" rose, is a golden butter/gold floribunda rose named after Child.

 The exhibits in the West Wing (1 West) of the National Museum of American History address science and innovation.
 They include Bon Appétit!
 Julia Child's Kitchen.

-On September 26, 2014, the US Postal Service issued 20 million copies of the "Celebrity Chefs Forever" stamp series, which featured portraits by Jason Seiler of five American chefs: Child, Joyce Chen, James Beard, Edna Lewis, and Felipe Rojas-Lombardi.
+On September 26, 2014, the U.S. Postal Service issued 20 million copies of the "Celebrity Chefs Forever" stamp series, which featured portraits by Jason Seiler of five American chefs: Child, Joyce Chen, James Beard, Edna Lewis, and Felipe Rojas-Lombardi.